Helephants/CNS-final-project/README.md

 ## How To Run

-Unzip the ConsoleProj.zip and travel to that folder and type the following commands  .
+Unzip the ConsoleProj.zip and travel to that folder and type the following command

 ```bash
 dotnet run csv